-The greatest chance for hazard comes from a system that is self-sustaining, uses standard biochemistry, and is capable of evolving.
-This is, of course, the goal of the Venter-Smith artificial cell, which presents the same hazards as presented by natural non-pathogenic organisms: it might evolve into an organism that feeds on us.
-Those hazards, although not absent, are not large compared to those presented by the many natural nonpathogens that co-inhabit Earth with us.
+The greatest chance for hazard comes from a system that is selfsustaining, uses standard biochemistry, and is capable of evolving.
+This is, of course, the goal of the Venter-Smith artificial cell, which presents the same hazards as presented by natural nonpathogenic organisms: it might evolve into an organism that feeds on us.
+Those hazards, although not absent, are not large compared with those presented by the many natural nonpathogens that co-inhabit Earth with us.